- Changes from One Child to the Next

 Rich in nutrients beyond belief, chicken stock from well-raised animals is an excellent first food.
 It’s easy to eat for baby and should be part of everyone’s daily or weekly eating regimen.
 Sadly, we haven’t had as much stock around lately in my meal planning, for whatever reason.
 (I’m still poking along on paper, but every time I can’t find my recipe at 4:30 or whatever, I think, “You fool, if you would just get going on Plan to Eat, you would have collected your recipes when you planned this meal!”)

 He does make a funny face with the chicken stock, but he’ll accept a few more bites.
-Here he’s just trying a very early bite off my spoon:

 We allow our kids to play with toys in the high chair as soon as they can sit in it.
 This allows them to be included in family table time and get used to sitting during a meal.